-Design 1: Solenoid Actuator
+Design 1: Electromagnet

-The first design that our group formulated is based on a solenoid coil wrapped around a ferromagnetic core located behind the eyelid.
+The first design that our group formulated is based on a coil wrapped around a ferromagnetic core located behind the eyelid, creating an electromagnet, as shown in figures 5 and 6.
 When a current is applied to the coil, it creates a magnetic field directed upwards that is amplified by the core.
 The magnetic field that is produced acts on an external permanent magnet that is attached to the eyelid via an elastic or hinged connection.
 When the current is turned on, the external magnet is repelled upwards causing the eyelid to pivot on its hinge and close.
 When the current is turned off gravity will cause the eyelid to fall back down to its initial open position.
 A spring could also be incorporated into the design to pull the lid to its initial position.